apox64/OWASP-Juice-Shop-Write-Up/juice-shop-writeup.md

 ```

 This string will give you a z85 encoded value of `pes[Bhz3{y`.
 Enter it in the coupon option and solve the challenge.

 #### 36: "Fake a continue code that solves only (the non-existent) challenge #99."
 * Not solved yet.

+#### 37: "Log in with the support team's original user credentials without applying SQL Injection or any other bypass."
+* Not solved yet.

+Download the kdbx file from the FTP Server (`/ftp/incident-support.kdbx%2500.md`).
+The account Email is `support@juice-sh.op` (found on `http://192.168.99.100:3000/#/administration`).